johnpuddephatt/kent/src/pages/resources.md

   become a mainstream housing option.

-  There are also a significant number of local initiatives doing fantastic work across Kent.
+  There are also a number of local initiatives doing fantastic work across Kent.
 icon: resources
 eleventyNavigation:
   key: Resources